gravitational/teleport/docs/2.5/admin-guide.md

 world usage examples of this capability include:

 * Managed service providers (MSP) remotely managing infrastructure of their clients.
-* Medical device manufacturers remotely maintaining computing appliances deployed on premises in hospitals.
+* Device manufacturers remotely maintaining computing appliances deployed on premises.
 * Large cloud software vendors manage multiple data centers using a common proxy.

-Lets take a look at how connection is established between "main" trusted cluster and its _trusting_ cluster called "east":
+Let's take a look at how a connection is established between "main" trusted cluster and its _trusting_ cluster called "east":

 ![Tunnels](img/tunnel.svg)